Alaska Department of Fish and Game

 Business & Guide Licenses

-- In order to legally operate, a Sport Fishing Guide Business must have the following prior to
+- In order to operate legally, a sport fishing guide business must have the following prior to providing guided trips:

 - A current year logbook available from any ADF&G area office.

-- Provide all employed guides with a copy of the business license to have on their person while guiding.
+- Provide all employed guides with a copy of the business license to have on their persons while guiding.

 - Ensure that guides employed by that business accurately and completely maintain trip information within the logbooks in the timely manner specified in the logbook instructions.